spritesapp/spritesapp.github.io/_posts/2014-05-25-importing-data-from-microsoft-excel-and-google-spreadsheets.md

 ---
 layout: post
-title: Importing data from Microsoft Excel and Google Spreadsheets.
+title: Importing data from Microsoft Excel and Google Spreadsheets
 ---

-# Importing data from Microsoft Excel and Google Spreadsheets.
+# Importing data from Microsoft Excel and Google Spreadsheets

 Today we're rolling out a new cool feature - an ability to import data for your charts and tables from various third parties such as Microsoft Excel and Google Spreadsheets.
 Let's take a look!